iann0036/tf-cfn-provider/docs/providers/aws/S3Bucket.md

 `Filter` - (Optional) Filter that identifies subset of objects to which the replication rule applies (documented below).

+### LifecycleRule Properties

+`Expiration` - (Optional) Specifies a period in the object's expire (documented below).

+`Transition` - (Optional) Specifies a period in the object's transitions (documented below).

+`NoncurrentVersionExpiration` - (Optional) Specifies when noncurrent object versions expire (documented below).

+`NoncurrentVersionTransition` - (Optional) Specifies when noncurrent object versions transitions (documented below).

+### SourceSelectionCriteria Properties

+`SseKmsEncryptedObjects` - (Optional) Match SSE-KMS encrypted objects (documented below).
+If specified, `ReplicaKmsKeyId` in `Destination` must be specified as well.

+### Versioning Properties

+`MfaDelete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
+Default is `false`.

+### Filter Properties

+`Tags` - (Optional)  A mapping of tags that identifies subset of objects to which the rule applies.
+The rule applies only to objects having all the tags in its tagset.

+`Prefix` - (Optional) Object keyname prefix that identifies subset of objects to which the rule applies.

+### Website Properties

+`IndexDocument` - (Required, unless using `RedirectAllRequestsTo`) Amazon S3 returns this index document when requests are made to the root domain or any of the subfolders.

+`ErrorDocument` - (Optional) An absolute path to the document to return in case of a 4XX error.

+`RedirectAllRequestsTo` - (Optional) A hostname to redirect all website requests for this bucket to.
+Hostname can optionally be prefixed with a protocol (`http://` or `https://`) to use when redirecting requests.
+The default is the protocol that is used in the original request.

+`RoutingRules` - (Optional) A json array containing [routing rules](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-websiteconfiguration-routingrules.html) describing redirect behavior and when redirects are applied.

+### Rule Properties

+`ApplyServerSideEncryptionByDefault` - (required) A single object for setting server-side encryption by default. (documented below).

+`DefaultRetention` - (Required) The default retention period that you want to apply to new objects placed in this bucket.

+### ApplyServerSideEncryptionByDefault Properties

+`SseAlgorithm` - (required) The server-side encryption algorithm to use.
+Valid values are `AES256` and `aws:kms`.

+`KmsMasterKeyId` - (optional) The AWS KMS master key ID used for the SSE-KMS encryption.
+This can only be used when you set the value of `SseAlgorithm` as `aws:kms`.
+The default `aws/s3` AWS KMS master key is used if this element is absent while the `SseAlgorithm` is `aws:kms`.

+### DefaultRetention Properties

+`Mode` - (Required) The default Object Lock retention mode you want to apply to new objects placed in this bucket.
+Valid values are `GOVERNANCE` and `COMPLIANCE`.

+`Days` - (Optional) The number of days that you want to specify for the default retention period.

+`Years` - (Optional) The number of years that you want to specify for the default retention period.

+### ReplicationConfiguration Properties

+`Role` - (Required) The ARN of the IAM role for Amazon S3 to assume when replicating the objects.

+`Rules` - (Required) Specifies the rules managing the replication (documented below).

+### Destination Properties

+`Bucket` - (Required) The ARN of the S3 bucket where you want Amazon S3 to store replicas of the object identified by the rule.

 `StorageClass` - (Optional) The class of storage used to store the object.
 Can be `STANDARD`, `REDUCED_REDUNDANCY`, `STANDARD_IA`, `ONEZONE_IA`, `INTELLIGENT_TIERING`, or `GLACIER`.

 `ReplicaKmsKeyId` - (Optional) Destination KMS encryption key ARN for SSE-KMS replication.
 Must be used in conjunction with `SseKmsEncryptedObjects` source selection criteria.